Chart Color Schemes

 Brookfield features high concentrations of family households, with a higher-than-average median household size

 Family households account for 79.8% of all households, including 43.2% couples with children, 21.5% couples without children, and 14.0% single parent families.
-Non-family households constitute the remaining 20.2%, with lone person households at 18.8% and group households comprising 1.4%.
-The median household size is 3.1 people, which is larger than the Greater Melbourne average of 3.0.
+Non-family households make up the remaining 20.2%, with lone person households at 18.8% and group households comprising 1.4%.
+The median household size is 3.1 people, larger than the Greater Melbourne average of 3.0 people.

 Frequently Asked Questions - Households